jimkc/Leetcode-Notes/Facebook/Word-Ladder.md

             if word == endWord:
                 return length

+            # Find the word that differs only one char and in wordlist
             for c in 'abcdefghijklmnopqrstuvwxyz':
                 for i in range(len(word)):
                     next_word = word[:i] + c + word[i+1:]